Belleview Real Estate celebrates AED280mln property transaction record

 - Transaction underlines strength of Dubai’s ultra-high end property market

-Dubai, Boutique, luxury real estate agency Belleview Real Estate is celebrating smashing the record for a Dubai property sale after finding a buyer for a unique property on the coveted north fronds of Palm Jumeriah.
+Dubai, United Arab Emirates: Boutique, luxury real estate agency Belleview Real Estate is celebrating smashing the record for a Dubai property sale after finding a buyer for a unique property on the coveted north fronds of Palm Jumeriah.

 The previous long-standing record - of AED185m - has been unbeaten since 2015.
 While many transactions came close to that amount, it was leading luxury property broker Conor McKay who clinched the astounding deal.

 And the property in question?
-AED280 million – that’s over US$76.2 million gets you a ten bedroomed, custom-built villa on Palm Jumeirah.
-This enormous contemporary white villa features an enormous 33,000sq ft of state-of-the-art living space, seven-star spa hotel facilities, (including a gym and a hair salon), imported and handpicked book-matched Italian marble, all furnished by uber-lux Italian furniture houses Giorgetti and Minotti.
+AED280 million - that’s over USD76.2 million gets you a ten bedroomed, custom-built villa on Palm Jumeirah.
+This enormous contemporary white villa features an enormous 33,000sq. ft. of state-of-the-art living space, seven-star spa hotel facilities, (including a gym and a hair salon), imported and handpicked book-matched Italian marble, all furnished by uber-lux Italian furniture houses Giorgetti and Minotti.
 And don’t forget the property comes with more than 70 meters of private beachfront.

 Real estate platform propertymonitor.com verified that the sale of this Palm Jumeirah villa sets a new record for the highest value residential villa sale in Dubai.